TomK32/tomk32.github.io/_posts/2019-01-05-olympus-pen-e-pl5-stuck-shutter-problem.md

 I had the issue twice and that's how I solved it both times.

 If it worked for you, please do send me a mail and let me know.

+*Update 2019-03-26:* It happened again, but a 5s exposure and and whack on the knee loosened the shutter.